-R v X (2014) - Defending in an ongoing case involving an alleged multi million pound fraud on Virgin Media.
+R v MJ (2014) - Defending in an ongoing case involving an alleged multi million pound fraud on Virgin Media.

 Operation Cinder (2014) - Defending in an ongoing case involving an alleged conspiracy to kidnap and torture.
 The case is said to be the most complicated ever investigated by the Warwickshire police involving thousands of pages of telephone data.

-R v AB (2014) - Defending in an ongoing case involving the alleged interception of money transfers in the heart of London’s financial centre, by Royal Mail Staff.
+R v AB (2014) - Defend in a case involving the alleged interception of money transfers in the heart of London’s financial centre, by Royal Mail Staff.